Being a handmade seller can be a lot of fun and can even be a profitable endeavor that allows you to quit your 9-5 to make and sell things daily.

 This is also a good time to check out any regulations you should be aware of such as Good Manufacturing Practice (GMP) or CPSC compliance if you are making children’s clothes, as well as research laws and regulations in your specific state or country.

 Also, examine your accounting and bookkeeping needs.
 You may think you don’t need to get this in place before you start making money, but it will be a big mistake and you’ll end up scrambling to get something together when you start making sales.

-Don’t forget that handmade products require materials that cost you money first, so you need to manage your bookkeeping from the very start.
-Craftybase will manage your inventory and your finances all in one place so that you can spend more time creating.
+Don’t forget that handmade products require materials that cost you money first, so you need to manage your inventory accurately from the very start.
+Craftybase will manage your stock levels and manufacturing all in one place so that you can spend more time creating.